Birds poop; it’s a proven fact. And they are not too picky about where they do it either. In fact, this is how Gary Larson thinks birds see the world:

 2. Spikes: they may look medieval, but spikes along the edges of your panels make things uncomfortable and will help keep the birds from hanging out long enough to make a mess.

 3. Plastic birds of prey: The old fake owl trick still works, believe it or not.
 Especially if its head swivels around in the breeze.
-Or if you want to go really high-tech, take a looksy at Brian the Robotic Peregrine Falcon who guards the solar panels at a science center in the UK (he even has his own Twitter feed).
+Or if you want to go really high-tech, take a looksy at Brian the Robotic Peregrine Falcon who guards the solar panels at a science center in the UK.

 And sometime it’s not the birds you need to look out for.
 Bees and wasps look for cool spots to build their nests and hives too.
 But they tend to get their creations tangled up in all of the wires (as pictured below).
 Wasps are a lot more aggressive than birds when you disturb their home so be careful when examining them.
 It’s a lot harder to try and keep them away but if they do become a nuisance, best to call a professional for hive removal.
 Remember, safety first!

 Whether you decide to live in mutual harmony with your panel-dwelling friends or take steps to keep things animal/pest free, choosing the most humane way to do so is always the most eco-friendly way to proceed.